Childhood Syndromes and Disorders

 Apert syndrome

-Apert syndrome is a genetic condition which triggers the premature fusing of the skull bones in a child.
+Apert syndrome is a genetic condition that triggers the premature fusing of the skull bones in a child.
 It occurs in anywhere between 60-80,000 live births.
 The main symptoms of the syndrome relate to the skull and the premature fusing of the skull bones.
-However this rare disease triggers a wider variety of symptoms, affecting multiple areas of the body.
-This syndrome is also known as: Acrocephalosyndactyly – type I Acrocephalosyndactyly, Type I; Acs1 Acs I ACSI
+However, this rare disease triggers a wider variety of symptoms, affecting […]

 Read more